lgrigoryeva1/dmachine-demo/README.md

-## This is a very simple Flask server that controls a drink machine
+### A simple Flask server that controls a drink machine
 This is a simplified version of the Mimosa Machine.